ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IDifferentialCorrectorControl.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IDifferentialCorrectorControl.enable`
+              - If true, the variable is being used.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IDifferentialCorrectorControl.name`
+              - Get the name of the parameter.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IDifferentialCorrectorControl.final_value`
+              - Get the value of the independent variable after the last targeter run.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IDifferentialCorrectorControl.last_update`
+              - Get the amount by which the value of the independent variable changed during the last targeter run.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IDifferentialCorrectorControl.parent_name`
+              - Get the name of the segment to which the parameter belongs.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IDifferentialCorrectorControl.initial_value`
+              - Get the nominal value of the element selected as a parameter.
+Dimension depends on context.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IDifferentialCorrectorControl.perturbation`
+              - Get the value to be used in calculating numerical derivatives.
+Dimension depends on context.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IDifferentialCorrectorControl.correction`
+              - Get the amount by which the nominal value of the parameter should be corrected to achieve the selected goals.
+Dimension depends on context.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IDifferentialCorrectorControl.tolerance`
+              - Gets or sets the smallest update to the parameter to be made before the targeter stops.
+Only used if the convergence criteria is set to 'Either equality constraints or last control parameter updates within tolerance'.
+Dimension depends on context.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IDifferentialCorrectorControl.max_step`
+              - Gets or sets the maximum increment to make to the value of the parameter in any one step.
+Dimension depends on context.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IDifferentialCorrectorControl.scaling_method`
+              - Allows better numerical behavior if the parameters have very different magnitudes.
+The same scaling method is applied to all parameters.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IDifferentialCorrectorControl.scaling_value`
+              - Applies to the Specified Value scaling method.
+Dimension depends on context.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IDifferentialCorrectorControl.dimension`
+              - Dimension of the constraint.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IDifferentialCorrectorControl.use_custom_display_unit`
+              - If true, allows display of values in another unit.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IDifferentialCorrectorControl.custom_display_unit`
+              - Gets or sets the unit in which the value will be displayed in the GUI.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IDifferentialCorrectorControl.values`
+              - List of values of this independent variable at each iteration, including nominal run.
+Dimension depends on context.

 Import detail